uccser/cs-field-guide/text/en/curriculum-guides/ncea/assessment-guide-level-2-excellence-data-representation-numbers.md

 - Be careful to put your explanations and examples under the correct headings.
 - Do not include large lists or tables, for example do not include an ASCII table or a list of binary number conversions.
 - The introduction to data representation should not take more than ½ of a page in your report.
-- If you choose to include some information as scanned writing/ drawings, do **not** save as JPEG!
+- If you choose to include some information as scanned writing/drawings, do **not** save as JPEG!
 Use PNG instead.
 JPEG distorts writing really badly!
 Be sure to use a dark pen, and if you use a camera rather than scanner to do the scanning, make sure the image is focussed properly.
 - The project on positive and negative numbers should not take up more than 1½ to 2 pages in your report.